“Overall the web is sloppy, but an online store can’t afford to be.” -Paul Graham, YC

-To earn the customer loyalty, you must provide is excellent customer service.
+To earn customer loyalty, what you must provide is excellent customer service.
 You must make sure from ordering online to shipping, the customer is satisfied with your service.
-There are plenty of online retailers that might be the selling the same product like yours, so you must identify your competitive advantage and nurture your customers accordingly.
+There are plenty of online retailers that might be selling the same product like yours, so you must identify your competitive advantage and nurture your customer service accordingly.

-The few simple ways to increase the trust with visitors are as follow:
+The few simple ways to increase trust with visitors are as follows:

 - Add live chat option to the website.

-- Create the blogs.
-Often blogs help the ecommerce to build trust.
+- Create blogs.
+Often blogs help e-commerce to build trust.

 - Make customer service as a priority before profit.
 Always remember, it’s always easy to maintain an existing customer than to find a new.